Our Purpose and Values

 Judith is married with a daughter and loves socialising with family and friends.
 She tries to keep fit by running, rowing (indoor; on the river would be a step too far!), Thai boxing and participating in a dance fitness programme.

 Karen spent 22 years working for a large building society in a variety of roles, the last ten years of which were spent as a mortgage adviser.
 During this time Karen gained valuable administration and customer service experience.
-She has spent the last four years working in retail but felt it was time to take on a new challenge and return to an area of work which she loves.
+She then spent four years working in retail before feeling it was time to take on a new challenge and return to an area of work which she loves.

 Karen is married with one teenage son.
-She enjoys going to the gym, walking and having weekends away with her family.
+She enjoys running, has recently completed her first half marathon, and having weekends away with her family.